safetyAI/ChatSafetyAI/README.md

 ### 03-25-24
 - bug fix bad function call handling for follow-up question suggestions
+- use of `gpt-4-0125-preview` for follow-up question suggestions, to generate proper accentuated chars in Spanish and French (related to bug below)
-- routines now reply in the language of the original query
+- routines now reply in the language of the original query (except those relying on the `[START]` and `[END]` special tokens for non-English languages, due to bug: https://community.openai.com/t/gpt-4-1106-preview-is-not-generating-utf-8/482839)
 - private app, public demo

 ### 03-22-24